 - 8. State acceptance indicates whether, based on its review of the RI and the Proposed Plan, the State supports or opposes the preferred alternative and/or has identified any reservations with respect to the preferred alternative. - 9.
 Community acceptance refers to the public's general response to the alternatives described in the Proposed Plan and the RI reports.
 Factors of community acceptance include support, reservation, or opposition by the community.

-A comparative analysis of the two alternatives based on the nine evaluation criteria follows:
+A comparative analysis of the two alternatives, No Action and the Presumptive Remedy, based on the nine evaluation criteria follows:

 1. Overall Protection of Human Health and the Environment